MAZI2/Temporal-difference-learning-in-Spiking-networks/thesis/notes.md

 iaf alpha -> times are more synchronized, especially on multiple layers: maybe more research.
 This paper proposes iaf exp, but also questions the syncrony emergence:
 	https://www.jneurosci.org/content/20/1/RC50

+Actor-critic
+	why do striatum synapses decrease in low dopamin